davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

     - check imports as you move
   - `components`:
     - if imported, review paths
-    - if auto-loaded, should just work
+    - if auto-imported, should just work
     - remember content components need to live in `components/content`
   - `content`
     - decide whether content will be global or local
-    -
 - the things to check as you move are:
   - `paths`:
     - remember all [config](#config) (including layer config) is compiled at root level